 1. Irrelevant Content Common Bounce Points

-If you are enjoying high traffic on your business website, you should focus on availing your viewers’ content that encourages them to convert.
-The reason is that the bait-and-switch approach is not ideal if you want to realize conversions.
-That implies that when your PPC ads and title tags suggest that visitors to your website should expect one thing, and they find another, they will be unhappy.
+If you are enjoying high traffic on your business website, you should focus on creating content that encourages visitors to convert.
+The reason is that the bait-and-switch approach is not ideal if you want to increase conversions.
+Meaning, if your PPC ads and title tags suggest that visitors to your website should expect one thing, and they find another, they will be unhappy.

-People will hardly stick around your site if they do not get what they want, and they interpret that as lies.
-Your search engine ranking may decline as well if the information on your website is not relevant to the search queries of individual viewers because it leads to a high bounce rate.
-Spelling errors and bad formatting are the other reasons why visitors may leave your site within no time.
+People will hardly stick around your site if they do not get what they want, and they interpret misdirection as lies.
+Your search engine ranking may decline as well if the information on your website is not relevant to the search queries of individual viewers, leading to a high bounce rate.
+Spelling errors and bad formatting are other reasons why visitors may leave your site within no time.

 The bottom line here is that the content marketing environment is quite competitive, and if the details on your website do not deliver, a different site will.
 Eventually, that will result in reduced traffic to your website.